baoshan/docas.io/copywriting/web.md

 ##Stop Doing
 Falling into the deep sea of the code，to find what you want for a long time!

-Confusing what is a function of some code fragment has been compiled by yourself or by others!
+Confusing what is a function of some code fragments has been compiled by yourself or by others!

 Repeatedly describing and testing some codes to your partners!